weak-head/m4b-maker/README.md

 ## m4bify

-`m4bify` makes it easy to turn audio files (MP3, WAV, FLAC, etc.) into M4B audiobooks.
+`m4bify` makes it easy to turn audio files into M4B audiobooks.
 It processes files in the specified directory, sorting them alphabetically to ensure the right playback order.

 You can organize chapters in two ways: